Revision 20-4; Effective October 1, 2020

 Processing Redeterminations, B-122

-If an application form is not received by the time frames in B-122, Processing Redeterminations, the advisor uses the initial application processing time frames in B-112, Deadlines.
+If an application form is not received within the processing redetermination time frames, use initial application processing time frames.

 Notes: